Railways Department's Housing Scheme: Disposal and sales

-Architecture and Planning
+Architecture

-Houses

 The railway houses used standardised plans to allow for mass production and to keep the costs low.
-The external design was influenced by the American West Coast or California Bungalow, and included Georgian facades, open eaves, and a limited variation of decorative porches, and the use of hipped, gabled or gable hipped roofs.
+The external design was influenced by the American West Coast or California bungalow, and included Georgian façades, open eaves, and a limited variation of decorative porches, and the use of hipped, gabled or gable hipped roofs.

-The standard variation of entry porches included trellised porches with hipped roofs; Bungalow-styled exposed pointed rafters; gabled hips with Art Nouveau bracketed posts; Arts and Crafts shallow-hipped arches with trellised posts; or a combination of these different elements.
+The standard variation of entry porches included trellised porches with hipped roofs; bungalow-styled exposed pointed rafters; gabled hips with Art Nouveau bracketed posts; Arts and Crafts shallow-hipped arches with trellised posts; or a combination of these different elements.

 Street-facing windows could have hoods in the same style as the roof.
 These were either separate or joined to the porch roof.
 Windows were timber double hung sash with Queen Anne-styled multi-panes on the upper sash.

-They had piled foundations, suspended timber floors, timber frames, eternal bevel-back weatherboard cladding, and sarking lined internal walls.
+They had piled foundations, suspended timber floors, timber frames, eternal bevel-back weatherboard cladding, and sarking-lined internal walls.

 The houses were typically five room family cottages consisting of three bedrooms, a sitting room and a dining room.
 A lean-to at the back contained a small kitchen, bathroom and laundry.
 The houses had a separate outhouse and coal shed.

 A larger house was designed for railways officers.

-Railway Settlements
+Railway settlements

-Planned settlements and subdivisions were often laid out on Railway land to accommodate the houses.
+Planned settlements and subdivisions were often laid out on railway land to accommodate the houses.
 The largest settlements were developed at Frankton and Moera, with smaller settlements along the railways' main trunk and secondary lines.

-The initial premise of the settlements was to follow garden city principles of Planning; the scheme was influenced by Samuel Hurst Seager's "garden suburb" at Sumner Spur, Christchurch (1902–14).
+The initial premise of the settlements was to follow garden city principles of planning; the scheme was influenced by Samuel Hurst Seager's "garden suburb" at Sumner Spur, Christchurch (1902–1914).
 The settlement at Frankton is an example of this, with green spaces, well-connected streets, and community areas.
-However, as the scheme continued and the department prioritised the speed of development, these ideals became less important.
+As the scheme continued and the department prioritised the speed of development, these ideals became less important.
 This led to some developments lacking any amenities including footpaths, with the workers being told to keep their own gardens to a tidy standard to help provide the same effects as a garden suburb.
 Such was the case with Milson in Palmerston North, which was only provided with a community center and school after the tenants complained.